nikhilYates/papers/README.md

-# papers is a collection of my thoughts on up and coming tech
+# finalHDT is an ethical analysis of Health Digital Twin technology